This page goes into additional detail about Virtual Private Cloud (VPC) networks. Before reading this page, see VPC network overview.

 Measuring VPC network throughput

 Outbound (egress) traffic from a virtual machine is subject to a per-VM egress throughput cap.
 The cap is a limit that can't be exceeded and doesn't indicate the actual throughput of your egress traffic.
 There is no guarantee that your traffic will achieve the maximum throughput, which depends on many factors other than the cap.
+For example, using external IP addresses to communicate between VM instances requires more overhead than using internal IP addresses.
+Consequently, the maximum throughput for traffic that is using external IP addresses has a lower maximum throughput than traffic that is using internal IP addresses.

 To measure an instance's performance in relation to these caps, use the PerfKitBenchMarker to measure the egress throughput performance of your instances.